exonum/exonum-doc/src/get-started/java-binding.md

 risk of private keys leakage.

 Exonum Java App offers the same configuration process as standard Exonum Rust services.
-In this guide we will desctibe how to configure a network of a single node.
+In this guide we will describe how to configure a network of a single node.
 For an example of multi-node network configuration, see [Timestamping Tutorial][start-the-blockchain-network].